gfxfundamentals/threejsfundamentals/README.md

 #### Building just the lessons

-The normal build copies all the required static files to the `out` folder and the builds the lessons.
-With virus scanning on this can take 2-4 minutes on Windows.
+The normal build copies all the required static files to the `out` folder and then builds the lessons.
 If the required files are already in the out folder you can skip that step and just build the lessons with `npm run buildlessons`

 #### Building just one article